badboyilprimo/Email-Permutator/README.md

 **Please play nice with our hosting server, it takes a while for it to run since its stored on a shared windows machine

 Suggested hosting: We suggest you host this on a VPS host or a Linux VM, it can put pressure on your server if you use shared hosting so be careful.

+The validator can be easily integrated into a sign up system so you never have to send activation emails, use if and else statements to decline sign ups for inactive emails.